VoICE Immunization Evidence: Growth, Development, and Nutrition

 Bhargava, A., Guntupalli, A.M., Lokshin, M. 2011.
 Health Care Utilization, socioeconomic factors and child health in India.
 Journal of Biosocial Sciences.
 43(6).

-This study, conducted in the United States, demonstrates an association between immunization with the inactivated influenza vaccine during pregnancy and reduced likelihood of prematurity during local, regional, and widespread influenza activity periods.
+Key Evidence: This study, conducted in the United States, demonstrates an association between immunization with the inactivated influenza vaccine during pregnancy and reduced likelihood of prematurity during local, regional, and widespread influenza activity periods.
 Moreover, during the period of widespread influenza activity there was an association between maternal receipt of influenza vaccine and reduced likelihood of small for gestational age (SGA) birth.

 Omer, S.B., Goodman, D., Steinhoff, M.C., et al 2011.
 Maternal influenza immunization and reduced likelihood of prematurity and small for gestational age births: a retrospective cohort study.
 PLOS Medicine.
 8:e1000441.